belastingdienst/opr-paas/docs/administrators-guide/validations.md

     If only one of `PaasConfig.spec.validations.paas.namespaceName`, and `PaasConfig.validations.paasNs.name` is set, both PaasNs names and Paas.Spec.Namespaces are validated with the same validation rule.

+!!! tip "See Also"
+    For details on how to enforce maximum limits on these quotas, see the [Max Allowed Submitted Quota](max-allowed-submitted-quota.md) guide.